 In late 2016, we bought a house, and I decided to hold on to our stuff a bit longer into 2017, when we could donate it to charity and get a tax write off.
 It was a challenge finding space in our new house, as it was smaller than our previous one by about 600 square feet.
 The move forced me to be more intentional about what items I wanted to fill our house with, but even after donating $3,000 worth of items to charity, we still felt like we were living in a full house.

 By the time 2018 rolled around, we realized that time was ticking.
-We had committed to ourselves to move out by the end of June, and we were now on a race towards minimalism.
+We had committed to ourselves to move out by the end of June.
+Now we were on a race towards minimalism.
 We kicked our purging into high gear, getting our kids involved in the discarding process, and making multiple trips a month to thrift stores to donate our things.

-By the end of June, we ended up donating an additional $5,000 worth of stuff, and my husband sold $800 worth of furniture in our last month in the house.
-On the day that we moved out, we closed the door to an empty house, and drove off with a 15 foot Uhaul full of our possessions.
-A life of minimalism was now within our sights!
+By the end of June, we ended up donating an additional $5,000 worth of stuff.
+My husband also sold $800 worth of furniture in our last month in the house.
+On the day that we moved out, we closed the door to an empty house, and drove off with a 15 foot U-haul full of our possessions.
+A life of minimalism with kids was now within our sights!

 The biggest lesson in all of this is that minimalism won’t come unless you’re willing to commit to it.
 We can say to ourselves, yes, we’ll make an effort to reduce our things, but there will always be an excuse not to make it happen.
 We need XYZ item, there’s not enough time to declutter, this was a gift from great-aunt Sue and we don’t want to make her feel bad.

 Once we had our departure date set, it became much easier to set those excuses aside.
 Instead, we would ask ourselves, is this something that we really want to come back to in three years?